Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 To read more about the glycemic properties of molasses, you can go to our “Molasses” page

 In contrast to the previous statement, brown sugar produced from coconut water has a higher glycemic index than white sugar from coconut water.
 The glycemic index of brown sugar from coconut water falls in the range of 38 to 50, depending on the cultivar of the coconut (4).
-Also, there is a study that classifies brown sugar as a low-GI food product (6).
+Also, a study classifies brown sugar as a low-GI food product (6).

 Brown sugar has been researched to be the better choice when compared to refined white sugar to reduce the risk of non-alcoholic fat accumulation in the liver of obese individuals (5).